fabianabarca/slidev-theme-kalouk/example.md

 Kalouk provides a set of layouts specially suited for teaching and learning, with a focus on math and programming.

+- Equation
-- Equations
+- Chart
-- Quizzes
+- Quiz
 - Steps
 - Code
-- Plot
 - Process
+- Exercise

 ---